hdelva/fosite/thesis/report.md

 \caption{Conditions} \label{smp:conds}
 \end{code}

 Code sample \ref{smp:conds} shows that in some cases, we really need an accurate answer.
-This is a pattern that commonly occurs when dealing with optional arguments or when writing library functions.
-The negative branch should only get executed when `current` was not None, so that an actual argument doesn't get overwritten.
-On the other hand, it _must_ be executed if `current` was None, so that further evaluation doesn't result in a false type error.
+This is a pattern that occurs when dealing with optional arguments or when writing library functions.
+The negative branch should only get executed when `current` was not `None`, so that an actual argument doesn't get overwritten.
+On the other hand, it _must_ be executed if `current` was `None`, so that further evaluation doesn't result in a false type error.

 The `is` operator compares the addresses of two objects and returns `True` if and only if they're equal.
 We can mimic this behavior -- and answer with certainty and under which conditions the two operands' point to the same location.
 The resulting mapping will use the merged paths of the operands to point to the `True` object.
 The `==` operator should be similar.
 Technically it depends on the implementation of the `__eq__` method, but let's assume that it has a decent implementation.
 In that case it should at least return `True` if both operands point to the same object -- as with `is`.
 A similar reasoning can be applied to the `!=`, `<=`, and `>=` operators.